marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-for-debugging-your-program.rst

   other DWARF-related options such as :option:`-fno-dwarf2-cfi-asm` ) retain a reference to DWARF Version 2 in their names, but apply to all currently-supported versions of DWARF.

+.. option:: -gbtf

+  Request BTF debug information.
+BTF is the default debugging format for the eBPF target.
+On other targets, like x86, BTF debug information can be generated along with DWARF debug information when both of the debug formats are enabled explicitly via their respective command line options.

+.. option:: -gctf, -gctflevel

+  Request CTF debug information and use level to specify how much CTF debug information should be produced.
+If :option:`-gctf` is specified without a value for level, the default level of CTF debug information is 2.

+  CTF debug information can be generated along with DWARF debug information when both of the debug formats are enabled explicitly via their respective command line options.

+  Level 0 produces no CTF debug information at all.
+Thus, :option:`-gctf0` negates :option:`-gctf`.

+  Level 1 produces CTF information for tracebacks only.
+This includes callsite information, but does not include type information.

+  Level 2 produces type information for entities (functions, data objects etc.) at file-scope or global-scope only.

 .. option:: -gstabs